Baby feeding products

 - Pros Don’t stain, environmentally friendly if the glass is recycled.

 Baby bottle teats

 Teats are made from either silicone or latex, and babies tend to prefer one or the other.
-There’s no great difference between them, but but latex teats tend to be softer and more flexible but may need to be replaced regularly, whilst silicone teats have a reputation for being more durable.
+There’s no great difference between them, but latex teats tend to be softer and more flexible although may need to be replaced regularly, while silicone teats have a reputation for being more durable.

 Wide-necked bottles normally only take silicone teats, while standard bottles can take either.
 The usual shape for a teat is either the traditional bell shape or a bulbous shape that's meant to resemble the shape of a nipple.
 You may need to try both to find which type your baby prefers.

 You can read our first look review of the Chillipeeps teat that's designed to fit onto ready-made formula cartons and water bottles.

 - Teats are either latex or silicone - although there is no great difference between them, silicone teats have a reputation for being more durable, while latex teats are said to feel more like a nipple.

 - Teats also vary in shape, and can be bell-shaped or naturally shaped to resemble a nipple.

 - When it comes down to teat shape and feel, there is no evidence to suggest that one is better than the other, so it is really a question of which your baby prefers.

 How fast the milk goes into your baby’s mouth, known as the 'flow rate', depends on the number and type of holes in the tip of the teat.